 Let $n_4$ be the number of explosions performed in Phase 4 and $W_4$ the union of the basic covers corresponding to them.
 Then by Observation~\ref{obs:basic} we have

-We will use the dual DCLP(T) to take snapshots at various points during $\sigma$ in order to derive lower bounds involving linear combinations of the quantities $n_j$, $j=1, 2,3,4$.
-A couple of times we will find our estimates using a more refined version of Proposition~\ref{prop:dual}.
+The next proposition is a more refined version of Proposition~\ref{prop:dual}, and uses the dual DCLP($T$) in a way similar to that of Section~\ref{sec:warmup}.
+We will employ it to take snapshots at various points during $\sigma$ in order to derive lower bounds involving linear combinations of the quantities $n_j$, $j=1, 2,3,4$.
+For each $j$, we will apply it with $Y$ being a cover of the initial subsequence of $\sigma$ defined up to the end of Phase $j$, and the lower bound on $v(Y_{\leq d}\cap S)$ will be ensured by Theorem~\ref{thm:jm}.